Austin Regional Website

 The Tigers appeared poised to feed the Wildcats some of their own medicine by grabbing an early lead in the top of the first.
 Three-hole hitter Christian Muscarello reached on an error, and advanced to third on Jonathan Hall’s single to center.
 But Brandon got Pat Hirschberg to ground out to short and end the threat.

-Leadoff man Tim Wilson (Jr., Redmond, Wash.) sent Alig’s second pitch up the middle for a base hit and advanced to second on a throwing error by the Tigers’ starter on a failed pickoff attempt.
-Corey VanDomelen (Soph., Tigard, Ore.) beat out a slow rolling bunt to advance Wilson to third and put runners in the corners for Fisher.
+Leadoff man Tim Wilson sent Alig’s second pitch up the middle for a base hit and advanced to second on a throwing error by the Tigers’ starter on a failed pickoff attempt.
+Corey VanDomelen (Jr., Tigard, Ore.) beat out a slow rolling bunt to advance Wilson to third and put runners in the corners for Fisher.

 Linfield’s outfielder punched the ball sky high over the left-field fence for his second home run of the tournament, giving Linfield a 3-0 lead without a single out recorded.

 But the ‘Cats weren’t done.
-Consecutive walks to Clayton Truex (Jr., Kirkland, Wash.) and Nate McClellan (Jr., Shoreline, Wash.) drove Alig from the game and brought Walker to the mound.
-The freshman lefty forced a pop out but then hit Kyle Chamberlain (Sr., Portland, Ore.) to load the bases with two outs.
+Consecutive walks to Clayton Truex (Sr., Kirkland, Wash.) and Nate McClellan (Sr., Shoreline, Wash.) drove Alig from the game and brought Walker to the mound.
+The freshman lefty forced a pop out but then hit Kyle Chamberlain to load the bases with two outs.
 Walker then issued a walk to Hopp, plating Truex and turning the lineup over for the Wildcats.
 Walker finally got Trinity out of the inning by striking out Wilson.

 Will Donnan opened the second frame for the Tigers with a leadoff walk, and stole second to move into scoring position.
 Throwing errors on the next two plays at first base allowed Donnan to score, cutting Linfield’s lead in half.
 Brandon kept his composure, scooping up Kelly Woodruff’s bunt and shoveling it to Chamberlain for the tag at home before setting up two consecutive fly outs.

 Linfield nearly gave its starting pitcher a larger cushion in the bottom of the third.
-Jordan Harlow (Sr., Baker City, Ore.) blooped a one-out single to center field and advanced to second on Hopp’s base hit up the middle.
+Jordan Harlow blooped a one-out single to center field and advanced to second on Hopp’s base hit up the middle.
 Wilson drew a walk to load the bags again, but Walker got VanDomelen to ground out and strand the runners.

 Brandon worked through some adversity in the top of the fifth, surrendering a one-out single to leadoff hitter Connor Moore and digging himself into an 0-3 hole before striking out Kevin Francke.
 The junior right-hander then got Muscarello to fly out to end the inning and retreat to the cooler, shaded dugout.